dbsr/reloaded/README.md

  look for elements with this data tag:

  	data-reloaded-path='/path/to/file'

-Reloaded won't work if it cannot find the file so make sure you only use absolute paths.
+ For reloaded's file monitor to work you need to specify the full, absolute path to the file here.

  ```html
  <!-- Example 1: -->